PRTG Manual: Remote Probe Setup via Device Tools

 - Open the device settings.

-- In the Credentials for Windows Systems section, provide Domain or Computer Name, User Name, and Password for the target computer.
+- In the Credentials for Windows Systems section, provide Domain or Computer Name, User Name, and Password for the target system.
 You can also inherit the credentials from the settings of a parent object in the device tree.

 - In the device tree, open the context menu of the target device.